 A knowledge gap is the discrepancy between what is known and what should be known.
 What is known is:

-At SOC.OS we believe that the framework can be put to good use in organisations of all shapes and sizes, and that there are in fact loads of benefits to be had by adopting the framework at the very onset of an organisation’s cyber maturity journey.
+At SOC.OS we believe that the ATT&CK matrix can be put to good use in organisations of all shapes and sizes, and that there are in fact loads of benefits to be had by adopting the framework at the very onset of an organisation’s cyber maturity journey.

 Consider the following thought experiment